 - Repetitive stress injuries

 Fatalities are also possible for workers in the freezer area of a shipping vessel.
-Being struck by a large box of frozen fish or block of frozen catch can cause death, especially if the worker is struck on the head.
-Although not common, workers have also died from being asphyxiated by the refrigerant used in the freezer while working in a confined space with inadequate ventilation.
+Being struck by a large box of frozen fish or a block of frozen catch can cause death, especially if the worker is struck on the head.

-Workers’ Rights
+Workers’ Rights After Freezer Plate Injuries

-Although the work is inherently risky, many accidents aboard fishing trawlers could have been prevented.
-Negligence is often involved in these accidents, including improper training for workers, inadequate safety gear, long hours with too few breaks and resulting fatigue, improperly maintained or repaired equipment, and assigning workers to tasks they are not able to do.
-Any one of these things, even if seemingly insignificant, can lead to accidents, injuries, and even fatalities in the worst situations.
+Negligence is often involved in maritime and freezer plate accidents.
+It can include improper worker training, inadequate safety gear, long hours with too few breaks and resulting fatigue, improperly maintained or repaired equipment, and assigning workers to tasks they cannot do.

-If you can show that your employer’s negligence contributed to your freezer accident, the Jones Act provides compensation for your medical bills, your lost wages, and other intangibles, like pain and suffering.
-It also ensures that if you die, your dependent loved ones have access to the same compensation.
-To help you determine your rights, to decide if you qualify for the Jones Act and if you have a case, and to file a claim for compensation, consult with an experienced, professional maritime attorney.
+It also ensures that your dependent loved ones have access to the same compensation if you die.
+To help you determine your rights, decide if you qualify for the Jones Act and if you have a case, and file a compensation claim, consult an experienced, professional maritime attorney.